 And finally, I also got a very useful clothing gift – a pair of nice warm woollen gloves from Marks & Spencer that are designed for use with touchscreens.
 This means they have special padding on the fingertips that allow you to interact with a mobile device without taking the gloves off first.
 They work nicely with my iPhone 6, so I’m really pleased with them, they’re very comfortable and practical.

-That’s almost it for this first part of my Christmas Favourites for 2018, I hope you’ve enjoyed it, and be sure to check out my next post for my entertainment favourites.
+And that’s it for this first part of my Christmas Favourites for 2018.
+I hope you’ve enjoyed it, and be sure to check out my next post for my entertainment favourites!